kloggy/HA-Irrigation-Version2/README.md

 __Note -__ Extensive use is made of `!include` to avoid code repetion.
 You need to replicate the folder structure in order for it to work.
 You can change the lovelace code if it suits you and so have your own folder structure but I can't help if you choose to do that.

 As it stands you need a `lovelace` folder and the folder that your packages are in.

-<h2>Prerequisites</h2>

-There are some [prerequisites](https://github.com/kloggy/HA-Irrigation-Version2/blob/master/prerequisites.md) to setting this up.
-PLEASE READ THEM.

 --------------